Kristen has been writing for over 30 years. She graduated from UCF with a B.A. in English-Creative Writing.

 And I will execute great vengeance on them with wrathful rebukes, and they will know that I am the LORD when I lay my vengeance upon them.

-The brings the film around to the one true protagonist, Mr. Jules Winnfield.
+This brings the film around to the one true protagonist, Mr. Jules Winnfield.
 From Butch, Marsellus, and Vincent, the paths he has to choose from are laid out.
 As well as the gains and losses of both.
 He’s a man with a decision.

-In the traditional three act structure, the acts are divided by plot points, with the first dividing acts one and two, and second dividing the second and third.
+In the traditional three-act structure, the acts are divided by plot points, with the first dividing acts one and two, and the second dividing the second and third.
 Both plot points are dramatic events that drive the story and protagonist to the end.
 Both involve Jules, Vincent, and someone coming to a violent end.
 Plot point one of Pulp Fiction is the shooting of Brent; plot point two is the shooting of Marvin.

 So how is it that Jules is the main protagonist of the film?
 Main character 101 states the protagonist’s journey through the story will cause him/her to have a dynamic change by the end; they will not be the same person they were at the beginning.
 This change can be minor or great, but the change it will be.
 And to do that, the character must show the potential for change.
 As demonstrated, Vincent does not change at all.
 He doesn’t even make it out of the story alive.
 The film does not spend enough time with Butch and Marsellus to know if they truly experienced change after their ordeal, and also hints that they will remain the same people they are.
 This leaves Jules, “our man in Englewood.”

-Of all the characters in the movie, Jules is the one who’s main story is told in chronological order.
+Of all the characters in the movie, Jules is the one whose main story is told in chronological order.
 There is the bar scene where Jules does appear, but it is a scene there to serve as a continuation of Vince’s story, and introduce Butch’s.
 Yeah, the briefcase is finally returned to Marcellus, but was there any uncertainty this would happen?

 The first opportunity seen where Jules shows a glimpse of moral fortitude is in the hallway conversation before their job at the apartment.
 He is clearly disturbed by the incident with Tony Rocky Horror, as well as the assumed reason things went down the way they did.
 Vincent doesn’t see an issue with his employer’s actions, even equating a foot massage to a type of sexual act.
 Jules feels those actions were an overreaction, even in conceding Tony may have crossed a line.

 The old adage goes “you are what you eat.”
 In this, Jules does not share his companion’s gluttonous ways.
 When discussing cheeseburgers with Brent, Jules mentions his girlfriend is a vegetarian, “which pretty much makes me a vegetarian.”
 If this was just something he did at home to satisfy his woman, it would be one thing.
 Yet, at the diner later on the same day, he orders a corn muffin.
-Grilfriend’s not around.
+Girlfriend's not around.
 Can order anything he wants.
 And there he is, still choosing the healthy choice.

-Jules demonstrate he is one cool cat under pressure.
+Jules demonstrates he is one cool cat under pressure.
 When Vincent blows Marvin’s brains all over the car, Jules is required to take over the situation.
 He assesses where they are, who he can go to quickly, is the one to make the call to Marsellus.
 This is also seen back with Brett and his crew.
 It is obvious which of the two hitmen is in control.
 He sticks to the mission and does not deviate.
-When a bump is hit, he is quick on his feet, and can change to fit the new scenario.
+When a bump is hit, he is quick on his feet and can change to fit the new scenario.

 Lastly, he knows how to be gracious.
 In the situation with Marvin’s head blown all over the car and the Wolf is sent to help, he shows the man nothing but gratitude.
 He listens to and follows everything the man says without question.
 When the Wolf asks something, Jules answers with sincerity.
 When Vincent, with his pride, almost runs the Wolf off, Jules is quick to let him know his help is appreciated.
 When the situation is over, he tells the Wolf, “it was a real pleasure watching you work.”
 Jules is one bad mofo, yet he shows humility and gratitude to others.